DanielPopOut/graph-dependencies/README.md

 - Cards position on graph will be improved
 - Card will be grouped by label

+v2.4:

+- Save data automatically in localStorage
+- Restore data from a json

 v2.3:

 - List selection for dependency graph enabled